ekzhang/ekzhang.github.io/src/projects/crepe.md

-+++
+---
-title = "Crepe – Logic Programming in Rust" date = 2020-09-23
+title: Crepe – Logic Programming in Rust
-repo = "ekzhang/crepe"
+date: 2020-09-23
+repo: ekzhang/crepe
-topics = ["Rust", "Programming Languages", "Datalog"] lead = "Fast, compiled Datalog for static analysis, with Rust integration." image = "crepe.png"
+topics: ["Rust", "Programming Languages", "Datalog"]
+lead: Fast, compiled Datalog for static analysis, with Rust integration.
-+++
+image: crepe.png
+---

 _Crepe_ is a library that allows you to write declarative logic programs in Rust, with a [Datalog](https://en.wikipedia.org/wiki/Datalog)-like syntax.
 It